py5coding/py5book/content/importing_py5_code.md

     helper_functions.draw_two_squares()
 ```

-As the `helper_functions.py` module grows, you might want to break it up into
+As the `helper_functions` module grows, you might want to break it up into
 multiple files.
 In that case, the `# PY5 IMPORTED MODE CODE` comment only
 needs to be used once in your library's root `__init__.py` file.